MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-bot.md

 For more information about working with Virtual Agent, see [Working with Virtual Agent](getting-started-bot-designer.md).

 For information about removing your bot from the Virtual Agent environment, see [Deleting a bot](getting-started-delete-bot.md).

+## Known issues with creating a bot

+When you are creating your bot, you may encounter the following issues

+### No read/write access to any environment

+In this case, you will see this error: “You do not have permissions to any environments.
+Please get access from an administrator.”

+To resolve this issue, follow the steps in [To create a new PowerApps environment](getting-started-new-environment.md) to create a new environment.
+Use that environment to create your bot.

+### Insufficient permissions for the selected environment

+If the user selects an environment that she has insufficient access to, she will get the following error: “An unexpected server error occurred.
+Please retry creating your bot.”

+To resolve this issue, follow the steps in [To create a new PowerApps environment](getting-started-new-environment.md) to create a new environment.
+Use that environment to create your bot.